-- Governing Law: The Notes, the Agency Agreement and the Deed of Covenant and any non-contractual obligations arising from or in connection with any of them, shall be governed by, and construed in accordance with, English law, except for Condition 5 (Status of the Notes), Condition 9.2 (Early Redemption Following a Tax Event), Condition 9.3 (Early Redemption upon the Occurrence of a MREL/TLAC Disqualification Event) and Condition 13 (Enforcement Events), which shall be governed by, and shall be construed in accordance with, Danish law. - 24.2 English Courts: The Issuer has irrevocably agreed, for the benefit of the Fiscal Agent and the Holders, that the courts of England are to have jurisdiction to hear and determine any suit, action or proceedings which may arise out of or in connection with the Notes, the Agency Agreement and the Deed of Covenant or any non-contractual obligation arising out of or in connection with them (together referred to as "Proceedings") and, for such purposes, irrevocably submits to the jurisdiction of such courts. - 24.3 Appropriate Forum: The Issuer agrees that the courts of England are the most appropriate and convenient courts to settle any Proceedings and, accordingly, that it will not argue to the contrary. - 24.4 Rights of the Holders to Take Proceedings outside England: Condition 24.2 (English Courts) is for the benefit of the Holders only.
-As a result, nothing in this Condition 24 prevents any Holder from taking Proceedings in any other courts with jurisdiction.
-To the extent allowed by law, any Holder may take concurrent Proceedings in any number of jurisdictions. - 24.5 Service of Process: The Issuer agrees that the documents which start any Proceedings and any other documents required to be served in relation to those Proceedings may be served on it by being delivered to the Issuer at 75 King William Street, London EC4N 7DT or at any address of the Issuer in Great Britain at which service of process may be served on it in accordance with the Companies Act 2006.
-Nothing in this paragraph shall affect the right of any Holder to serve process in any other manner permitted by law.
+- Governing Law: The Notes, the Agency Agreement and the Deed of Covenant and any non-contractual obligations arising from or in connection with any of them, shall be governed by, and construed in accordance with, English law, except for Condition 5 (Status of the Notes), Condition 10.2 (Early Redemption Following a Tax Event), Condition 10.3 (Early Redemption upon the Occurrence of a MREL/TLAC Disqualification Event), Condition 14 (Enforcement Events) and Condition 25.6 (Acknowledgement of Danish Statutory Loss Absorption Powers), which shall be governed by, and shall be construed in accordance with, Danish law. - 25.2 English Courts: The Issuer has irrevocably agreed, for the benefit of the Fiscal Agent and the Holders, that the courts of England are to have jurisdiction to hear and determine any suit, action or proceedings which may arise out of or in connection with the Notes, the Agency Agreement and the Deed of Covenant or any non-contractual obligation arising out of or in connection with them (together referred to as "Proceedings") and, for such purposes, irrevocably submits to the jurisdiction of such courts. - 25.3 Appropriate Forum: The Issuer agrees that the courts of England are the most appropriate and convenient courts to settle any Proceedings and, accordingly, that it will not argue to the contrary. - 25.4 Rights of the Holders to Take Proceedings outside England: Condition 25.2 (English Courts) is for the benefit of the Holders only.
+As a result, nothing in this Condition 25 prevents any Holder from taking Proceedings in any other courts with jurisdiction.
+To the extent allowed by law, any Holder may take concurrent Proceedings in any number of jurisdictions. - 25.5 Service of Process: The Issuer agrees that the documents which start any Proceedings and any other documents required to be served in relation to those Proceedings may be served on it by being delivered to the Issuer at 75 King William Street, London EC4N 7DT or at any address of the Issuer in Great Britain at which service of process may be served on it in accordance with the Companies Act 2006.
+Nothing in this Condition 25.5 shall affect the right of any Holder to serve process in any other manner permitted by law.
 This Condition applies to Proceedings in England and to Proceedings elsewhere.